-A classic pet trick is shake.
-Dogs can learn to shake with all four paws – even the back paws!
-You’ll need a naming convention.
-The easiest thing to remember is numbers.
-I use 1 and 2 for the front paws and 3 and 4 for the back paws (dog’s right and left, respectively).
+A classic dog trick is “the shake.”
+Dogs can learn to shake with all four paws – even their back paws!
+All you’ll need is a naming convention.
+The easiest thing to remember are numbers, and I use one and two for the front paws and three and four for the back paws (dog’s right and left, respectively).

-Grab some dog treats.
-You will say “yes” to mark each time your dog earns a treat and follow that word with inserting a treat into your pooch’s mouth.
-The “yes” will bridge the time gap.
-You won’t be able to get a treat into the dog’s mouth the second that he moves his paw just an inch off the ground.
+The first thing to do is grab some dog treats.
+Say “Yes” to mark each time your dog earns a treat and follow that word by inserting a treat into your pooch’s mouth.
+The “Yes” will bridge the time gap.
+You won’t be able to get a treat into the dog’s mouth the second that they move their paw just an inch off the ground.

-Although there are a few ways to teach the shake; my favorite is gentle manipulation.
-This means we are going to touch our dog and be annoying.
+Although there are a few ways to teach the shake, my favorite is gentle manipulation.
+That means we are going to touch our dog and be slightly annoying.

-- Have your dog facing you.
-Your dog should be in a relaxed position (not a “stay”) in a sit or a stand.
+- Have your dog face you.
+Make sure your dog is in a relaxed position, either in a sit or stand (not a “Stay” position).

-- Reach toward one of his front paws with an empty hand – do not have treats in this hand or your dog will sniff your hand.
-(If your dog actually lifts his paw up on his own, say “yes” and give him a treat.)
+- Reach toward one of their front paws with an empty hand – do not have treats in this hand or your dog will sniff it.
+If your dog actually lifts their paw up on their own, say “Yes” and give them a treat.

-- Tap the underside of his metacarpals multiple times - you’ll be tapping almost towards yourself and slightly up.
-The force of your tapping will not be enough to physically lift the dog’s paw, but is annoying.
-When your dog chooses to lift his paw an inch, say “yes” and treat.
-Repeat several times.
-Again, you are not forcefully moving the dog’s paw off the ground – you’re just acting slightly obnoxious so the dog lifts the paw on his own.
+- Tap the underside of their metacarpals multiple times -- you’ll be tapping almost toward yourself and slightly up.
+The force of your tapping will not be enough to physically lift the dog’s paw, but it is enough to inspire a reaction.
+When your dog chooses to lift their paw an inch, say “Yes” and offer a treat.
+Repeat this several times.
+Again, you are not forcefully moving the dog’s paw off the ground – you’re just acting slightly obnoxious, so the dog lifts the paw on their own.

 - Begin saying your command word (“1” or “2”) for the front paw before you reach for the paw.
-Tap until the dog lifts his paw, say “yes” while his paw is in the air and then treat.
-Eventually your dog will realize that he earns a treat and he will lift his paw after you say the command but before you tap!
-Give multiple treats in a row, called jackpotting, for that break-through.
+Tap until the dog lifts their paw on their own, say “Yes” while the paw is in the air, and then offer a treat.
+Eventually, your dog will realize that they earn a treat and lift their paw after you say the command, but before you tap!
+Give multiple treats in a row, called "jackpotting," for that breakthrough.
 After that, you’ll start treating paw lifts without taps for that paw and you’ll jackpot for the higher lifts.
-Eventually up your criteria so that your dog must lift his paw high enough for you to catch it in order to earn a treat.
-You’ll say “yes” when the dog places his paw in your hand.
+Over time, raise your criteria so that your dog must lift a paw high enough for you to catch it in order to earn a treat.
+You’ll say “Yes” when the dog places the paw in your hand.

 - After you’ve mastered the front paws, it’s time for the back paws.
 Start with your dog standing and facing you.
-You again do the tappity-tap toward yourself on his lower metatarsals.
-When he lifts his back foot, you’ll say “yes” and treat.
-Continue with the instructions in step 4 above.
+You again do the tappity-tap toward yourself on their lower metatarsals.
+When they lift their back foot, you’ll say “Yes” and offer a treat.
+Continue with the instructions in step four above.

-- The back paws generally take longer for the dog to learn.
-You may work on this daily for a few weeks before it finally starts to click.
+The back paws generally take longer for the dog to learn.
+You may have to work on this daily for a few weeks before it finally starts to click.

-Benefits: Teaching your dog to shake with the back paws creates abdominal strength, enhances balance, and makes your pup aware that he has back feet - “rear end awareness.”
-Many canines go through life mostly focusing on their front legs; without rear-end awareness, some dogs will knock bars in the dog sport agility.
-Even if you don’t do formal dog sports, teaching the Back paws can create a lot of smiles from other humans and is a great way to get your dog mentally tired and happily engaged with you.
+Benefits: Teaching your dog to shake with their back paws creates abdominal strength, enhances balance, and makes your pup aware that they have back feet, also known as “rear end awareness.”
+Many canines go through life mostly focusing on their front legs, without rear-end awareness.
+Even if you don’t do formal dog sports like agility, teaching the back paws can create a lot of smiles from other humans and is a great way to wear your dog out as they happily engage with you.

 Extra credit: You can transition the shake command for the front paws into a “high-five.”
 Gradually change the angle of your hand from fingers pointed down to fingers pointed up with your palm still facing the dog.
-Say “yes” the moment your dog touches your hand with his paw and treat.
+Say “Yes” the moment your dog touches your hand with their paw and offer a treat.